-Joseph M. Hayes is a shareholder and member of the Taxation, Business and Corporate, Trusts and Estates and Healthcare Groups.
+Joseph M. Hayes is a member of Flaster Greenberg's Taxation, Business & Corporate, Trusts & Estates, and Healthcare Groups.
+He also serves on the firm's Board of Directors.
 Recognized as a rising star in the legal community by Super Lawyers magazine, Mr. Hayes has developed a multifaceted domestic and foreign tax, business and personal transaction practice guided by meeting client goals and needs, and dealing with the “silent partner” – the applicable taxing authorities.

 In connection with his business transactional practice, Mr. Hayes has extensive experience and regularly advises both domestic and foreign clients on simple and complex business and transaction matters.
 These matters include, but are not limited to, the following:

 - Business formation (including the drafting of simple and complex formation documents and buy/sell agreements) – with a particular emphasis on pass-through entity (partnership and S-corporation tax and business planning and design)

 - Compensation planning (including but not limited to non-qualified deferred compensation plan, stock and stock option plans, phantom stock plans, profits and equity interest grants)